 Weekly updates tracking how members of Congress communicate with constituents, highlighting messaging trends, issue emphasis, and emerging language patterns.
-These are not takes, they are primary source trends.
+I focus on primary source trends over "takes".

 | Platform | Pricing | Freemium | Publishes | Weekly | |